-- Serving as a change agent by developing new research and translating innovative research findings into policy and practice
+- Create change by developing new research and translating the findings into policy and practice.

-- Providing education and leadership training to expand the community of skilled individuals prepared to improve quality, address disparities and achieve equity
+- Encourage leadership by expanding the community of health care professionals prepared to improve quality, address disparities and achieve equity.

 The creation of The Disparities Solutions Center follows and builds upon a commitment by MGH to eliminate health care disparities.
 MGH first established a system-wide Committee on Racial and Ethnic Disparities in 2003 to focus internal attention on the challenge of disparities, improve the collection of race/ethnicity data, and implement quality improvement programs to reduce disparities.
 The Center has been established in response to the national and local calls to action to address disparities in health care.